The Migratory Bird Treaty Act of 1918

 Technically, you should not transport orphaned eggs or nestlings, touch adults or young, or bring an injured bird home to help it - in Maryland, only a licensed wildlife rehabilitator can do that.

 A list of protected birds is available here.
-Introduced bird species (like House Sparrows, European Starlings, House Finches, and Mute Swans) and captive-bred game birds (like domestic mallards) are not protected by federal law.
+Introduced bird species (like House Sparrows, European Starlings, and Mute Swans) and captive-bred game birds (like domestic mallards) are not protected by federal law.
 Mute Swans, however, are protected by State law.

 The U.S. Fish & Wildlife Service is responsible for administering this Act.
 While the law is not often enforced, penalties are severe - up to six months in jail and a fine of up to $15,000.
 Equipment used to pursue, hunt, or trap can also be seized.